Nissan 350Z: JGTC/Super GT

 The 350Z replaced the Skyline GT-R as the car for Nissan's factory and customer teams in the Super GT's GT 500 class.
 The cars used are heavily modified and had a longer nose and tail (requiring the production of the Type-E homologation special), carbon fiber bodywork, and a tube chassis.
-In 2004, NISMO won the GT500 championship.
+In 2004, Nismo won the GT500 championship.
 Until the 2007 season, the car was powered by a VQ30DETT V6, then a new 4.5L V8 powerplant was developed.
 The 350Z, with slightly more pedestrian modifications also competed in the GT300 class, having started there even before the Skyline GT-Rs were replaced, by teams such as Endless Sports and Mola.
 In 2003 Hasemi Sports won the GT300 championship with the 350Z.
 In the 2008 season, the 350Zs were all replaced by Nissan GT-Rs in the GT500 class, but they continued to be used in the GT300 class as the GT-Rs exceed the class's horsepower limits.
 Two 350Zs competed in the series and MOLA won both the Drivers' and Teams' championships in the GT300 class.

 Super Taikyu

-The Z33 also appears in the Japan's Super Taikyu series, entered by C-West Labs.
+The Z33 also appears in Japan's Super Taikyu series, entered by C-West Labs.